 One of the unique features of this project was for development purposes: large scale embryo transfer for custom and contract artificial breeding.
 Nindooinbah processes extremely high volumes of cattle annually because of the intensity of their artificial breeding programmes.
 It was essential for them to have a facility which was able to process a wide range and size of cattle efficiently, safely, and accurately.

 Thompson Longhorn was responsible for the detailed design, fabrication, and installation of an extensive and complex automated processing facility at Legune Station in NT near Kununurra, WA.
 This facility consisted of two dual-race working centres, one for processing adult cattle and the other for processing calves and weaners.
-The entire working centre is completely automated and controlled via several remote control handsets.
+The entire working centre is completely automated and controlled via remote control handsets.

 Cattle enter the yards through a fully sheeted bugle which is divided into three sections by pneumatic gates.
-The bugle is surrounded by a catwalk for personnel access and directs the cattle into the first two 360° pneumatic crowding yards.
+The bugle is surrounded by a catwalk for personnel access and directs the cattle into the first of two 360° pneumatic crowding yards.

 The first crowding yard leads into a parallel curved race, pneumatic restrainer, and weigh-box.
-Following this, a 5-way pneumatic draft separates calves and weaners from the adult stock, and separates cows and heifers for visual inspection and preg-testing.
+Following this, a 5-way pneumatic draft separates calves and weaners from the adult stock and separates cows and heifers for visual inspection and preg-testing.